 This may depend on the circumstances of the cat you are interested in.
 We can carry out our home checks virtually, but in some circumstances we may need to arrange a physical visit home check.
 Either way you will need to meet the cats and spend time with them before adopting though.

 You charge an adoption fee.
 Is this fee how much you have to spend on each cat before it is rehomed?

 The adoption fee is rarely reflective of the cost to care for the animals, this will vary between cats.
 For young healthy cats our initial outlay is for flea and worming treatment, a course of vaccinations, neutering and micro-chipping.
-However, a lot a cats we take in have other issues such as flea allergies, cat flu, injuries, thyroid issues (in older cats), so the costs for their initial (and sometimes ongoing) treatment can be high.
+However, a lot of cats we take in have other issues such as allergies, cat flu, injuries, thyroid issues (in older cats), so the costs for their initial, and sometimes ongoing, treatment can be high.

 I live a long way from the rescue centre, will you still rehome to me?